Lattice Regularization of Reduced K\"{a}hler-Dirac Fermions and Connections to Chiral Fermions: fermions on and off the lattice

 and in this context it is sometimes referred to as a twisted chiral symmetry.

 One of the prime advantages of the \KD equation over the Dirac equation is that it can be formulated on a discrete approximation to a continuum space such as a triangulation \cite{Rabin:1981qj}.
 The $p$-form fields are to be replaced by $p$-cochains -- lattice fields defined on $p$-simplices.
-Furthermore, a natural analog of the continuum \KD action exists for such a triangulation

-where $\delta$ is the boundary operator which acts on a given $p$-simplex to yield the oriented sum of its boundary $(p-1)$-simplices.
-Its corresponding action on a $p$-cochain is then given in terms of a oriented sum of boundary $(p-1)$-cochain elements:
+Each $p$-simplex is specified by a list of $(p+1)$ vertex labels $\left[a_0,\ldots a_p\right]$ and the p-simplex field $\Phi^{(p)}$ is given by the formal sum